 - CON: Women may feel uncomfortable

 Women who move to Abu Dhabi from the West will find themselves receiving attention, even if they dress modestly.
-Some women get used to this attention, others continue to complain and feel violated.
+Some women get used to this attention, while others continue to feel violated.

 - CON: For men, a lack of women